BANDS

 For example, if you earn £20,000 but put £25,000 into your pension pot (perhaps by topping up earnings with some savings), you'll only get tax relief on £20,000.

-However, you can carry forward unused allowances from the previous three years, as long as you were a member of a pension scheme during those years.
+However, you can carry forward unused allowances from the previous three tax years, as long as you were a member of a pension scheme during those years.

-Automatic enrolment - since October 2012, Whether you work full time or part time, your employer will have to enrol you in a workplace pension scheme if you:
+Automatic enrolment — Since October 2012, whether you work full time or part time, your employer will have to enrol you in a workplace pension scheme if you:

 Accessing your pension